PhoduCoder/go-marathon/notes-Day5.md

 We can follow the below steps

 ------------
+CLOSURE IMPLEMENTATION STEPS - ENCAPSULATE A VARIABLE , KEEP PRIVATE STATE AND THEN EXPOSE OPERATIONS ON IT
 1. We can define a function in Go. def abc func() int //abc is a function
 2. That function returns an anonymous function // abc returns an anonymous function, the anonymous function returns an integer
 3. This function declares a variable(protected data) and the anonymous function gains access to it since it is defined at the same level as anonymous function definition.